tobo-123/smart-home-pixel-display/README.md

 - Special functions: user defined states of your BSH can set the display off (e.g. at night), increase display brigthness (e.g. at day), can stop/play Sonos speakers at hour home and send commands to your computer (e.g. for shutdown).
 You need to run the software UDPrun at your PC for this.
 It also can trigger IFTTT commands.
 - Changes of user defined states are logged in an event log file
 - Weather data and data from smart home devices, e.g. power consumptions, temperatures, valve postions, can be logged in a data log
-- Web interface with dashboard function, direct access to event log, data chart and configuration page
+- Web interface with dashboard function, direct access to event log, graphical data chart and configuration page
 - Powered via USB
 - Low power consumption (0.5 W)
+- Upload-tool for Windows, so you don't need to install Arduino or anything else to upload the firmware to the ESP

 ### What you need:

 If you want to use just the webpage functionality, you need:
 - ESP8266 microcontroller (D1 Mini with 16 pins)
 - micro USB cable
-- Arduino IDE on your pc
 - A free OpenWeatherMap account
-- Arduino program code (in this repository)
+- Arduino program code and upload-tool from this repository

 If you want to build the pixel display physically, you also need:
 - 8x8 Matrix with WS2812B LEDs (5V, size: 65 mm x 65 mm )